fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/manage-dataset/make-pi-owner-of-dataset.md

 ## Prerequisite

-The PI of your SPARC award must have a Pennsieve account and have access to the SPARC Consortium organization on Pennsieve (see the Prerequisite section [here](../../how-to/how-to-get-a-pennsieve-account) for details).
+The PI of your SPARC award must have a Pennsieve account and have access to the Pennsieve workspace where you need to upload your data (e.g., SPARC, RE-JOIN, etc).
+See the Prerequisite section [here](../../how-to/how-to-get-a-pennsieve-account) for details.

 ## How to